A Summary of Researches into a Plaster Bust of Handel.

 There is a recent article written by David Coke in the Sculpture Journal Vol. 16.2.
 2007 on the Vauxhall Gardens Handel by Roubiliac.

-In it is illustrated the three quarter profile of the "life mask" he suggests is a copy of one taken by Roubiliac (the first published mention is in the Mirror, 19 July 1834 I can find no previous reference to this mask).
+In it is illustrated the three quarter profile of the "life mask" which Coke suggests is a copy of one taken by Roubiliac (the first published mention of a life mask is in the Mirror, 19 July 1834, I can find no previous reference to this or any other mask).

-I have also discovered that there is another cast of this mask in a collection in Germany, Alexander Schubert (see http://www.alexander-schubert.info/).
+I have also discovered that there is another cast of this mask in the collection in Germany, of Alexander Schubert (see http://www.alexander-schubert.info/).

 This is a slightly better cast showing a little more of the hair and neck.